oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 # Introduction

-{{!RFC8519}} defines Access control lists (ACLs) as a user-ordered set of filtering rules.
-The model targets the configuration of the filtering behaviour of a device.
+{{!RFC8519}} defines Access Control Lists (ACLs) as a user-ordered set of filtering rules.
+The model targets the configuration of the filtering behavior of a device.
 However, the model structure, as defined in {{!RFC8519}}, suffers from a set of limitations.
 This document describes these limitations and proposes an enhanced ACL structure.
 The YANG module in this document is solely based